- How to navigate the Agent Builder interface

 - Drag a line from the purple dot next to Sizing on the Classification block to connect it to the new Text generation block.

-- Drag a line from the Success connection point on the Text generation block to the Set state block.
+Drag a line from the Success connection point on the Text generation block to the Set state block.

 Add a new UI component

+This next example shows how to add a new UI component that you can incorporate into the agent’s blueprint.
 The steps show how to prompt the agent to add a discount of a certain percentage when generating a response to the customer review.
-You will:
+You will:- Add a Select input component to the UI that lists different discount percentages

 - Edit the prompt for one of the Text generation blocks to add the selected discount percentage to the response if there is one

-Add a new Dropdown input component
+Add a new Select input component

 - Label: